MrDNAlex/Factorio-World-Gen-Bot/README.md

 ### Setup
 Sets me up with all Files and Info I need, you can optinally set a Text Channel where World Gen Announcements will be Sent

+#### Options

+WorldChannel - A Text Channel that I will send World Gen Announcements to, World Image and ZIP File can be Downloaded from the Announcement.
+Is Optional to have

 ---

 ### GenWorld